 HGH Therapy: What You Need to Know Before Considering Treatment

 Human Growth Hormone (HGH) has been a subject of medical interest, athletic controversy, and patient curiosity for decades.
-Today, HGH therapy is a medically recognized treatment for certain hormone deficiencies and age-related concerns.
+Today, HGH therapy is an FDA-approved treatment for specific medical conditions involving documented growth hormone deficiency.
 If you’re researching whether HGH therapy might be right for you, this guide will walk you through its role, forms, benefits, risks, and key considerations.

 What Is HGH?

 Human Growth Hormone (HGH) is a naturally occurring peptide hormone produced by the pituitary gland.
 Its primary role is to regulate growth, body composition, metabolism, and cell repair.
 HGH levels peak during adolescence and gradually decline with age.
-Low levels in adults can contribute to fatigue, muscle loss, weight gain, and decreased quality of life.
+In adults with confirmed growth hormone deficiency, low levels may be associated with changes in body composition, energy levels, and overall health.

 What Is HGH Therapy?